-- 1. Elect eight directors to our Board of Directors to hold office until the 2011 Annual Meeting of Stockholders; - 2.
-Ratify the appointment of Deloitte & Touche LLP as our independent auditor for the fiscal year ending December 31, 2010; and - 3.
+- Elect eight directors to our Board of Directors to hold office until the 2012 Annual Meeting of Stockholders; - Ratify the appointment of Deloitte & Touche LLP as our independent auditor for the fiscal year ending December 31, 2011; - Conduct an advisory vote on executive compensation; - Conduct an advisory vote on the frequency of holding future advisory votes on executive compensation; and - 5.
 Transact such other business as may properly come before the Annual Meeting or any adjournment or postponement of the Annual Meeting.